 Understand This: Your Chihuahua is Crafty

-We Have To Communicate With Our Chis
+We Have To Communicate With Our Chihuahuas

-If only it was easy to see what our dog was saying to us in plain English!
+If only it were easy to see what our dog was saying to us in plain English!
 This is not the case, unfortunately-but there are steps we can take to be better in tune so that it is not so hard to potty train chihuahuas.

 Don’t Give Up!

-So, don’t give up, whatever you do.
+So, don’t give up whatever you do.
 If you are having trouble, consider asking a professional dog trainer to help out.
-It likely will not come to this if you are patient, consistent and kind to your Chihuahua.
+It likely will not come to this if you are patient, consistent, and kind to your Chihuahua.